lkaihua/carp/dev.md

 ### Work log

+#### 2022-04-10

+- Add music playlist skip function.
+The skipped tracks are remarked with text decoration strike through lines and they won't be played.
+- Add loop count and error count for music player.
+- [] To add a unique md5 based on file name + file size + modification time, need this to determine whether we need to generate new thumbnails
+- [] enable localstorage in browser to keep some session level data, for instance playlist skipped tracks.

 #### 2022-04-02

 - Support music preview modal.
 Refactor music player, now it supports a playlist or a given play track.
 Add auto play data attribute for track links.